mashintsev/HeadlessDev-Blog/src/pages/blog/2018-10-08-devdigest-for-october-9.md

 templateKey: blog-post
 title: 'DevDigest for 8-14 October '
 date: 2018-10-14T09:00:00.000Z
+description: >-
-description: Patterns for distributed transactions within a microservices architecture
+  Patterns for distributed transactions within a microservices architecture.

+  Risk Detection Infrastructure @ Postmates.

+  Best design practices to get the most out of your API.

+  Scaling PostgreSQL using Connection Poolers and Load Balancers for an Enterprise Grade environment.

+  End to End Testing in MicroServices.
 tags:
   - DevDigest
 ---